RahulDusajeFSD/csbc1030/README.md

 4. Postman collection to run all three requests -

+POST /login to generate JWT token.

 GET all users from file
-GET user by Id from file
-POST a user to the file
+GET user by Id from file - uses authentication middleware POST a user to the file  - uses authentication and authorization(only user with userId 1 permitted) middleware

 To Run: